Reading is the single most important skill a child need

 The research is clear.

-Below are 18 facts about children’s literacy in America that inspire us every day to make a difference in the lives of thousands of at-risk children.
+Below are 18 facts about children’s literacy in America that inspire us every day to make a difference in the lives of thousands of under-served children.

 - Having books in the home is twice as important as the father’s education level.
 Research in Social Stratification and Mobility